Tarshdeep2210/Tarshdeep2210/README.md

 ---

-## 🌙 About Me
+## About Me

 Hey, I'm Tarshdeep.

-I enjoy turning ideas into products that people can actually use.
+I'm a Computer Science student passionate about software engineering, machine learning, and building solutions to real-world problems.

+Most of my work lies at the intersection of full-stack development and AI — from developing web applications and backend systems to experimenting with machine learning and computer vision models.

-Some days I'm building full-stack applications.
+Some days I'm building applications.
-Some days I'm training machine learning models.
+Some days I'm training models.
-And on other days I'm debugging something that worked perfectly five minutes ago.
+And on other days I'm debugging code that worked perfectly five minutes ago.

+Currently exploring software engineering, machine learning, computer vision, and scalable systems while continuously learning and building.

 ---